To be considered for Summer financial aid, students must register at least half-time

 The Financial Aid Office will review each student’s eligibility for aid and email

-each student either notification of an award or a message explaining that they are
+each student either a notification of an award or a message explaining that they are

 not eligible for aid.
 Summer awarding typically begins the first week of April.
 Because